 1. Status Pages and Scope of Use.
 Statuspage enables you to create “Status Pages,” which are pages hosted by us that display both current and historical status and uptime information of your products and services, while also allowing Statuspage End Users to subscribe to status notifications.
 There are multiple types of Status Pages, each of which has different parameters for defining your scope of use, as further described on the Statuspage Scope of Use and Definitions Page.

 2. Status Page Configuration and Attribution.
-You may be permitted to configure your Status Pages by including your company name, brand, logo or other trademark as well as images and other look-and-feel elements (collectively, “Your Configurations”).
+You may be permitted to configure your Status Pages by including your company name, brand, logo or other trademark as well as images and other look-and-feel elements and any links/permissions required in connection with collection of your Statuspage End Users’ information or acknowledgment that the Statuspage End Users are subscribing to status notifications (collectively, “Your Configurations”).
 You are responsible for Your Configurations as “Your Data” under the Agreement.
 You agree not to remove, disable, or obscure the “Powered by Statuspage” hyperlink or any other attribution we designate on your Status Pages, unless we expressly permit you to do so in writing.

 5. Cancellations.
 In order to cancel your Statuspage account (in accordance with Section 9.2 of the Agreement), please send notification of cancellation to email@example.com.

 6. Support.
 Notwithstanding Section 3.2 of the Agreement, support for Statuspage is set forth on the Statuspage Customer Support page.